frslabs/octus-android/README.md

 Include this dependency if size of the SDK is not an issue (Adds ~6.2 MB to the app size).
 This is the recommended approach.
 ##### Core Face Unbundled SDK
 Include this dependency if increase in SDK size is a concern (Adds ~600 KB to the app size).
 However, upon first run (and only on first run), the face dependencies are downloaded while users are shown a screen with a progress bar.
 The Core Face Bundled SDK does not have this behaviour as all associated files are bundled during compile time itself (hence the increase in size).

+#### Text Dependencies
+Octus also uses text detection capabilities via either of these two dependencies, and it is required to include any one of them.
+[Core Text Bundled SDK](#core-text-bundled) and [Core Text Unbundled SDK](#core-text-unbundled).
+If size is not an issue, we recommend going with the Core Text Bundled SDK.
+More details about these dependencies are found below.
+##### Core Text Bundled SDK
+Include this dependency if size of the SDK is not an issue (Adds ~4.0 MB to the app size).
+This is the recommended approach.
+##### Core Text Unbundled SDK
+Include this dependency if increase in SDK size is a concern (Adds ~250 KB to the app size).
+However, upon first run (and only on first run), the face dependencies are downloaded while users are shown a screen with a progress bar.
+The Core Text Bundled SDK does not have this behaviour as all associated files are bundled during compile time itself (hence the increase in size).

 ## Android SDK Requirements